Never give up hope

 This was to be the one and only time that I was to take Mary to the Dementia Cafe, as shortly afterwards, again after much difficulty and soul-searching I arranged for Mary to have a one-week respite stay at a local Care Home.
 Whilst Mary was there, I decided to go down again to the cafe by myself.
 I just needed desperately to talk to someone about my feelings.
 Heather was busy helping other souls in distress and I ended up talking with one of Heather’s volunteers for a while until Heather once again made the time to sit and talk with me.
 After this encounter, as we were entering “Lockdown” and unable to meet face-to- face, Heather actually started texting me each evening and morning to make sure that I was “ok” - Heather did not even know me at this time but we ended up texting each other every single day.

 My Mary came back from respite early, because the Care Home couldn’t cope with the situation and a short time afterwards Mary went to another Care Home with a specialized Dementia Team.
-Mary was my soul-mate and we loved each other to the moon and back, being completely inseparable for thirty years.
+Mary was my soul-mate and we were completely inseparable for thirty years.

 Although the last six years had been extremely difficult for both of us, I will always be so very grateful for those precious thirty years together.